sleemanj/PCD8544_Simple/README.md

 ## Voltage

 Modules coming out of China commonly are marked as "3-5v".
-This is by most accounts incorrect and these devices should be used only at 3.3v
+There are varying accounts of people's devices failing when being powered from 5v.

 **You should consider the display as a 3v3 display only**, do not feed it 5v signalling, and **absolutely do not put 5v on Vcc** if you are using a 5v Arduino, you need to level-shift.